 Victoria has nine years of clinical supervision experience and more than seven years of experience facilitating clinical training for professionals at various stages of their careers.
 She serves as Director of Clinical Training and Workforce Development at the New Jersey Prevention Network (NJPN) and is also the co-founder and a practicing therapist at Resilience to Thrive Counseling and Consulting, where she provides counseling services and professional development for behavioral health professionals. njapasecretary@gmail.com

-Rose Maire, LCADC, CCS, MAC, NCSE, Secretary, is one of the founding members of the NJ affiliate of NAADAC.
+Rose Maire, LCADC, CCS, MAC, NCSE, North Jersey Regional Director, is one of the founding members of the NJ affiliate of NAADAC.
 An active member of NAADAC, she is currently the chair of the Ethics Committee and also served on NCCAP, the certification branch of NAADAC, for 10 years.
 Ms. Maire has worked in the addiction profession for over 40 years, working in many levels of care, including OP, IOP, short term residential, and as a student assistance counselor.
 She has also taught graduate level counseling courses.
 For the state, Ms. Maire has served on the PAC, the Co-Occurring Committee, and the Drug Court Committee.
 With NJAMHAA, she was a member of the Addiction Practice Group, and the Workforce Development and Peer Recovery Support Committees.
 Throughout her career, she has advocated for the underserved populations, particularly those in the criminal justice system.
 She remains passionate about her work with clients and with providing clinical supervision to counselors and interns.

 Sandy Gibson, PhD, LCSW, LCADC, Advocacy Committee Chair, is a Professor with The College of New Jersey.
 She received her masters and PhD from the University of Maryland with a specialization in addictions.
 She worked as an addiction counselor for six year in Alexandria, Virginia before completing her PhD in social work and becoming a Study Director at a research institute at Temple University for seven years.
 There she developed and evaluated addiction prevention and treatment programming, including a Center for Substance Abuse Prevention model program Across Ages.